Skip to content

 health_check_ignored_resources list [] Additional resource patterns to ignore.
 By default, these patterns are merged with the default ignored resources.

 health_check_override_default_ignored_resources bool false Controls whether user-specified patterns replace or extend the defaults.
-When set to false (the default), user patterns are combined with defaults.
+When set to false, user patterns are combined with defaults.
 When set to true, user patterns replace defaults entirely.

 Examples⚓︎